w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 The following two binaries are in the directory:

-- Prometheus - Prometheus main binary file
+- prometheus - Prometheus main binary file
 - promtool

 The following two directories (which contain the web interface, configuration files examples and the